Meet our teams of experts.

 UHF is a hub of activity—policy research, data analysis, stakeholder convenings, grantmaking, and more.
 See our newsletters for updates on the work most relevant to you.

 UHF's Tribute to Excellence in Health Care recognizes quality improvement champions across the New York metropolitan area.

 What we're accomplishing with your donations.

-NOTE: UHF redesigned its website in early 2019.
-The links below are updated manually; they give an overview of the categories of pages on the website but do not include all pages on the site.
+NOTE: UHF redesigned this website in early 2019.
+The links below are updated manually; they give an overview of the website's structure but they are not comprehensive.
 For additional assistance, please contact us.

 ABOUTMission & Core ValuesUHF HistoryStaffBoard of Directors and OfficersFinancial InformationAnnual ReportsCareers

 Focus AreasCoverage and AccessQuality and EfficiencyClinical-Community PartnershipInitiativesChildren's Health Initiative Children, Families, and the Opioid Epidemic